 Wow, what a different perspective to the same situation!

-Think of a label as the starting point and general direction of travel.
+So, I think of a label as the starting point and general direction of travel.

 Be kinder in my judgement of others (I don’t know the full story).